microsoft/semantic-kernel/docs/decisions/0039-agent-interactions.md

 A `GptAssistantAgent` is also based on a `Kernel` object for function-calling, which may require a `IChatCompletionService` for prompt-functions and also supports `code-interpreter` and `retrieval` tools.

-> Note the use of a static factory method to support asynchornous initialization that includes calling the *Assistant API* to create or retrieve an agent definition.
+> Note the use of a static factory method to support asynchronous initialization that includes calling the *Assistant API* to create or retrieve an agent definition.

 ```c#
     await GptAssistantAgent.CreateAsync(